 Artist: Mary Perrott Stimson

-In 1999, Wagga Wagga City Council commissioned Wantabadgery based artist Mary Perrott Stimson to create three bas-relief bronze sculptures.
+In 1999 Wagga Wagga City Council commissioned Wantabadgery based artist Mary Perrott Stimson to create three bas relief bronze sculptures.
 Stimson spent a day on Baylis Street sketching the parade of characters that walked by.
-Stimson spotted an “…happy, eccentric woman, a very vibrant office lady, in a red cotton jacket and a white skirt with flowers.
-She was swinging up the road with a lot of energy.”
+Stimson had to resort to following her inspiration down the road as he moved on before she had finished.

 In 2000, Council held a community competition to name the art works.
-Donna was named due to her location, as she is situated in front of Don Tuckwell’s Audio.
+Victor was named due to his location, near the Victoria Hotel.